kBlaic/Pokemons/README.md

 # Pokemons

-This app is a simple Pokemon viewer that fetches data from the PokeAPI.
+This React Native app is a simple Pokemon viewer that fetches data from the PokeAPI.

 From the root directory run the following command: